Our Roots: The Boston Healing Landscape Project

 The United States’ Changing Medical Landscape

-Over the past forty years, the medical landscape of the U.S. has changed in radical ways.
+Over the past sixty years, the medical landscape of the U.S. has changed in radical ways.
 All major cities and many rural areas now include not only biomedical resources, but also culturally diverse and often religiously based approaches to healing.

 In Boston, for example, Vietnamese monk shamans, Haitian mambos and oungans, Episcopalian healing services, Cuban santeros, Puerto Rican espiritistas and Pentacostal faith healers, African American root doctors, Irish charismatic priests, and Chinese herbalist-acupuncturists are all within blocks of each other, and of some of the leading biomedical teaching hospitals in the nation.